 Our customer service call center is handling larger call volumes and callers may experience longer than normal wait times.
 We ask for your patience as we remain committed to assisting all of our customers.
 We also encourage our customers to use our website to get answers to frequently asked questions and use the services we offer online, including starting, stopping and transferring services, and bill payments.

 Water and Sewer

-Our customer service Call Center is now open later, from 8 a.m. to 7 p.m.
+Our customer service Call Centers are now open later, from 8 a.m. to 7 p.m.

 Miami-Dade Water and Sewer Department's drinking water continues to meet or exceed all requirements

 Safe, reliable drinking water is not something that should be taken for granted.
 Miami-Dade County Mayor Carlos A. Gimenez wants residents to understand that the water they receive from the Miami-Dade Water and Sewer Department (WASD) continues to exceed all requirements.